enthought/ets/docs/source/eeps/eep-7.rst

-We might also use this process for Codetools, but the effort there is likely to be larger since it is more closely bound to the syntax of Python by the nature of the library.
+We might also use this process for Codetools, but the effort there is likely to be larger since it is more closely bound to the syntax of Python by the nature of the library, and as a result will likely be upgraded next year and as a separate effort.

 We propose to support all Python versions that are not yet end-of-life.
 At the time of writing this is Python 3.6 through to Python 3.9.
 All